 Kalamata is known for its olives and traditional folk music and dancing.
 The Greek city is also where Sokratis Papastathopoulos was born, though the none-shall-pass philosophy of the Borussia Dortmund centre-back means any opposing forward who tangles with him is unlikely to lead him a merry dance.

-The former Werder Bremen man has featured in 39 of Dortmund's 43 competitive fixtures this season, a clear indication of the central role he has carved out for himself in five years at the Signal Iduna Park.
+The former Werder Bremen man featured in 43 of Dortmund's 48 competitive fixtures in 2017/18, a clear indication of the central role he has carved out for himself in five years at the Signal Iduna Park.